VBAndCs/sVB-Small-Visual-Basic/Readme.md

 # Using the source code:
 sVB is fully written with VB.NET, and targets .NET framework 4.8.
-You can run the source code in VS.NET 2019 and later. befor running the code, please copy the two folders `Lib` and `Toolbar` from the `SmallBasicIDE\SB.Lib` folder to the `SmallBasicIDE\bin\Debug` folder, ass obviously git execluds this folder, and I prefer it this way.
+You can run the source code in VS.NET 2019 and later. before running the code, please copy the two folders `Lib` and `Toolbar` from the `SmallBasicIDE\SB.Lib` folder to the `SmallBasicIDE\bin\Debug` folder, as obviously `Git` execluds this folder, and I prefer it this way.

 # Download the language: